Princess Marie Françoise of Bourbon-Parma

-Princess Marie-Françoise Antoinette Jeanne Madeleine of Bourbon-Parma (French: Marie-Françoise de Bourbon-Parme; born 19 August 1928) is a French humanitarian and philanthropist.
-A princess of the House of Bourbon-Parma by birth and the House of Lobkowicz by marriage, her wedding in 1960 was the first Bourbon wedding to take place at Notre-Dame de Paris since the wedding of Charles Ferdinand, Duke of Berry to Princess Caroline of Naples and Sicily in 1816 during the Bourbon Restoration.
+Princess Marie-Françoise of Bourbon-Parma (Marie-Françoise Antoinette Jeanne Madeleine; born 19 August 1928), known upon her marriage as Princess Edouard de Lobkowicz, is a French humanitarian and philanthropist.
+A member of the House of Bourbon-Parma by birth and of the House of Lobkowicz by marriage, her religious wedding in 1960 was the first Bourbon wedding to take place at Notre-Dame de Paris since the wedding of Charles Ferdinand, Duke of Berry to Princess Caroline of Naples and Sicily in 1816 during the Bourbon Restoration.

 After escaping the Hungarian Revolution of 1956 with the assistance of Catholic Relief Services, Marie-Françoise helped settle refugees in West Berlin who fled the Soviet Union.
 In the 1980s, while her husband, Prince Edouard de Lobkowicz, was serving as the Sovereign Military Order of Malta's ambassador to Lebanon, she was involved in the construction and development of twelve medical and social centers owned by the Order.
 Princess Marie-Françoise founded the Malte Liban Association, a Catholic organization that raises money for medical clinics serving the poor in Lebanon, in 1987.
-She served as a delegate of the United Nations from 1990 to 1995.
+She served as a delegate to the United Nations from 1990 to 1995.

 Early life and family

-Marie-Françoise was born on 19 August 1928 in Paris.
-She is the daughter of Prince Xavier of Bourbon-Parma, Duke of Parma and Piacenza, and Madeleine de Bourbon-Busset.
-Her father was the titular Duke of Parma, the Carlist pretender to the Spanish throne, and the head of the House of Bourbon-Parma.
+Marie-Françoise was born on 19 August 1928 in Paris as the first child of Prince Xavier of Bourbon-Parma, Duke of Parma and Piacenza, and Madeleine de Bourbon-Busset.
+Her father was the titular Duke of Parma, the Carlist Pretender to the Spanish throne, and the Head of the House of Bourbon-Parma.
 Her mother, as the daughter of Georges de Bourbon-Busset, Count de Lignières, was a member of the non-dynastic Bourbon-Busset line of the House of Bourbon.
 She is a direct descendant of Saint Louis IX and Louis XIV.
-She is a sister of Prince Carlos Hugo, Duke of Parma, Princess Marie Thérèse, Princess Cécile Marie, Princess Marie des Neiges, and Prince Sixtus Henry, Duke of Aranjuez.
+She is the elder sister of Prince Carlos Hugo, Duke of Parma, Princess Marie-Thérèse, Princess Cécile Marie, Princess Marie des Neiges, and Prince Sixtus Henry, Duke of Aranjuez.

 During the German occupation of France, her father was arrested by the Nazis and later deported to the Dachau concentration camp.
 After his detainment, she fled to Austria with assistance from Catholic Relief Services during the exodus of Hungarians during the Hungarian Revolution of 1956.
 She then settled in West Berlin.

 Humanitarian work

-While living in West Berlin, after escaping the Hungarian Revolution, Marie-Françoise volunteered with Catholic Relief Services to held Russian refugees who escaped the Soviet Union.
+While living in West Berlin, after escaping the Hungarian Revolution, Marie-Françoise volunteered with Catholic Relief Services to hold Russian refugees who escaped the Soviet Union.

-In 1980 she and her family moved to Lebanon, where her husband had been appointed as the ambassador for the Sovereign Military Order of Malta.
+In 1980, she and her family moved to Lebanon, where her husband was appointed ambassador for the Sovereign Military Order of Malta.
 In Lebanon she became involved in the construction and development of twelve medical-social centers owned by the Order.
 In 1987 she founded the Malte Liban Association, a Catholic organization which raises money for the medical clinics serving the poor.

 Marie-Françoise was a member of the Saint-Siège delegation of the United Nations from 1990 to 1995.